 The Bachelor of Science in Business Administration degree is awarded to students by recommendation of the faculty.
-Standards established by the faculty for recommendation are:
+Standards established by the faculty for recommendation are as follows:

 - Satisfactory completion of requirements regarding required and elective courses, accumulation of a minimum of 120 units of course work, and satisfactory fulfillment of other requirements established in accordance with the rules and regulations of the Olin Business School.